-As of December 31, 2023, we had approximately \$11.6 million in negative working capital, which represents a decrease of approximately \$2.2 million from \$9.4 million in negative working capital as of December 31, 2022.
-The primary reason for that working capital deficit increase from December 31, 2022 to December 31, 2023, is due a decrease in accounts receivable, and contract assets, and an increase in account street assets.
+As of December 31, 2024, we had approximately \$13.3 million in negative working capital, which represents a decrease of approximately \$1.7 million from \$11.6 million in negative working capital as of December 31, 2023.
+The primary reason for that working capital deficit increase from December 31, 2023 to December 31, 2024, is due an increase in accrued liabilities, short term borrowings, and contract liabilities, offset by an increase in cash, and accounts receivable.

-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$34.4 million as of December 31, 2023, and \$32.0 million as of December 31, 2022.
-For the years ended December 31, 2023 and 2022, respectively, the Company incurred net losses of approximately \$2.4 million and \$2.7 million.
+As shown in the accompanying consolidated financial statements, we have experienced recurring losses, and has accumulated a deficit of approximately \$36.2 million as of December 31, 2024, and \$34.4 million as of December 31, 2023.
+For the years ended December 31, 2024 and 2023, respectively, we incurred net losses of approximately \$1.8 million and \$2.4 million.

-Realization of a major portion of our assets as of December 31, 2023, is dependent upon our continued operations.
+Realization of a major portion of our assets as of December 31, 2024, is dependent upon our continued operations.
 The Company is dependent on generating additional revenue or obtaining adequate capital to fund operating losses until it becomes profitable.
 In addition, we have undertaken a number of specific steps to continue to operate as a going concern.
 We continue to focus on developing organic growth in our operating companies, diversifying our service customer base and market concentrations and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions, including discontinuing a line of business with insufficient margins.
 Critical to achieving profitability will be our ability to license and or sell, permit and operate through our joint ventures and licensees our CoronaLuxTM waste destruction units.
 We have increased our business development efforts to address opportunities identified in expanding domestic markets attributable to increased federal and state emission control regulations and a growing demand for energy conservation and renewable energies.
 In addition, the Company is evaluating various forms of financing that may be available to it.
 There can be no assurance that the Company will secure additional financing for working capital on favorable terms or at all, increase revenues and achieve the desired result of net income and positive cash flow from operations in future years.
 These financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.

-Results of Continuing Operations for the Years Ended December 31, 2023, and 2022
+Results of Continuing Operations for the Years Ended December 31, 2024, and 2023

-Total revenues were \$2.9 million and \$4.0 million for the years ended December 31, 2023, and 2022, respectively.
-The decrease of approximately \$1.1 million or 28% in revenues comparing the year ended December 31, 2023, to the year ended December 31, 2022, is primarily attributable to the decreases in revenues from our products segment revenue, which includes our environmental solutions segment, which decreased from \$3.9 million for the year ended December 31, 2022, to \$2.9 million for the year ended December 31, 2023, an decrease of approximately \$1.0 million or approximately 26%.
-Our product percent-complete contract revenue decreased due to several material projects being postponed due to site preparation delays and capital constraints of the Company.
-Media sales have also decreased, as the Company's capital constraints have slowed our ability to produce media, and fill orders.
-Our solid waste segment also decreased \$0.1 million, as we no longer collect a management fee from our PWS subsidiary.
+Total revenues were \$4.3 million and \$2.9 million for the years ended December 31, 2024, and 2023, respectively.
+The increase of approximately \$1.4 million or 49% in revenues comparing the year ended December 31, 2024, to the year ended December 31, 2023, is attributable to the increases in revenues from our products revenue of 41% and our media sales revenue of 41% from December 31 2023.
+Our revenue recognized over time using a measure of progress increased due to several material projects being postponed due to site preparation delays and capital constraints of the Company in FY 2023.
+Media sales have also increased, as the Company's capital constraints have slowed our ability to produce media and fill orders in FY 2023 was relieved to some degree in 2024.
+We cannot assure conditions will continue to improve, but we believe FY 2023 was an anomalous year with these slowdowns and constraints.